paulinia/pilang/README.md

 )
 ```

 Every function takes an array of arguments.
 It's not possible to name the arguments.
-More about accessing the arguments is below.
+More about accessing the arguments below.

 Even though the function is written as a variable, it's not a variable and shouldn't be treated as such!